zeevy/grblcontroller/README.md

 - Supports Probing (G38.3) and auto adjusts Z-Axis.
 - Manual tool change with G43.1
 - 4 Highly Configurable Custom Buttons which supports multi line commands (Supports both short click and long click).
-- Application can work in background mode, by utilizing the less resources there by consuming less power.
+- Application can work in background mode, by utilizing the less resources, there by consuming less power.

 #### Notes:
 - For android versions Marshmallow or above, use your OS permission manager and grant "Read External Storage" permission in order to get file streaming working.